Professor of Philosophy; Director of Undergraduate Studies and Departmental Faculty Advisor for Philosophy (fall '22)

 For me, philosophy stems from the experience of talking to others in an attempt to understand the other person, myself as the other, as well as the world.
 Even though such conversation can never be completed, it is still meaningful at any point, and can be always carried on.
 It is in such conversation that humans are recognized as people; to be is to be is to be in dialogue with the other, from which we draw our meaning and well-being.

-PhD 1990, Institute for Philosophy of the Russian Academy of Sciences
+PhD 1990, Institute for Philosophy of the Academy of Sciences, Moscow.

 The Concept of History, Bloomsbury, 2017.

-"Philosophy and Political Power in Antiquity (Studies in Moral Philosophy Series)," co-editor with Cinzia Arruzza.
+"Philosophy and Political Power in Antiquity (co-editor, with Cinzia Arruzza).
 Brill, 2016.

 Memory: A History, ed.
 Oxford University Press, 2015.